jordan-carney/fcc-voting-app/README.md

 - [x] Only whole numbers on Y-axis of Bar Charts
 - [x] Tweak background coloring
 - [ ] Expand poll list on home Page
-- [ ] Paginate expanded poll list on home Page
 - [x] As an authenticated user, I can delete my account
 - [x] As an authenticated user, I can edit any of my existing polls
 - [x] As an unauthenticated or authenticated user, I can only vote once in a poll
-- [ ] Move post to 'create-poll' to API
-- [ ] Move post to ':user/:pollName' to API
-- [ ] Scrap and redo the 'edit-poll' route
-- [ ] Ensure mobile responsive!

 ## User Stories
 - [x] As an authenticated user, I can keep my polls and come back later to access them.